 - 1. Every student will develop a resume.
-Due September 27. - 2.
+These will be due in hard copy (typed) at the beginning of class on September 28. - 2.
 You will complete a Library Scavenger Hunt to introduce you to the many resources available through the Loyola Library System.
-Due October 25.
+These may be submitted via Sakai or in hard copy (typed), due at the beginning of class on October 19.